 Anyway, here ‘standard’ is the word we use to refer to plates with 1″ holes, and the bars to fit them.

 The important thing is to get solid steel handles, not hollow.
 You can tell because the solid ones weigh 5 lbs each.
 The hollow ones are…I don’t know… a pound?
 If you drop them at an angle, loaded with weight, they’ll bend.
 That’s why you want solid handles.
 Most solid ones will be 100% steel, no fancy rubber covered handles, just knurling.
 Well, there is one rubber part, that being the O-ring on the collars that helps keep everything in place with friction as you tighten then against the plates.
-Anyway, we sell the good ones that will last.
+Anyway, we sell the good ones at our store.

 There are some drawbacks to standard dumbbells.
 There’s always the ends that stick out, making them kind of pokey, especially as you’re sitting the dumbbells on your thighs setting up for presses.
 I’ll get into everything else below.